10810765/Trivia/README.md

 * Trivia game state will be kept upon rotating the screen
 * You can choose different categories
 * The standard android back button brings you back to the first screen (Making it impossible to answer a question again)
 * Proper feedback, after answering a question a message will be displayed which tells you if you've answered the question corectly.
-If you didn't the right answere will be shown.
+If you didn't the right answer will be shown.
 * The ability to refresh the highscores list
-*
+* Html formatted questions and answered will be displayed correctly (necessary for the computer category)
+* The name must be typed before starting the Trivia game
+* An answer must be selected before confirming
+* The higscores are displayed in descending order

 #### Portrait view screenshots
 ![App1 Trivia](https://github.com/10810765/Trivia/blob/master/doc/Trivia_1.png)